 - PHDs or advanced degrees in Occupational Therapy

-The list of initiatives we offer in an attempt to open our doors ever wider goes on.
-Unfortunately, no matter how many we add, there’s still one big problem for many of our potential attendees.
-Our shows cost money and money is tight.
-For those folks, we’re putting aside more than 500 tickets in 2019 that are absolutely, 100% free.
-No fees, no volunteer shifts, no way to tell who paid apart from who didn’t.
+The list of initiatives we offer in an attempt to open our doors ever wider goes on, but no matter how many ways we try, there’s still one big problem for many of our potential attendees: our shows cost money, and money is tight.
+For those folks, we’re putting aside hundreds of tickets in 2020 that are absolutely, 100% free.
+No fees, no volunteer shift, no way to tell who paid apart from who didn’t.
 Sign up for our eblast here to find out about the next Theater for All dates or follow us on Facebook and Instagram.